 The officers looked around the accommodation and tried to get in using the buzzer system.
 They could not see any sign of a disturbance so they decided to leave.
 One of the officers also told a RO that they felt it was more of a noise complaint than a concern for welfare.
-They said that the ambulance should be cancelled.
+They said that the different ROs delaved allocation of officers while waiting for an update on an ambulance.
+The force policy vulnerability related incidents on escalation said that all should be escalated.